When you’re feeling down it can be hard to find motivation. Sometimes to even do the basics.

 Set yourself small obtainable goals

 Take the overwhelm out of living and ditch the long-term goals and plans for now, focussing on small obtainable goals (and I mean small).
-They can be as simple as:

 - Getting out of bed